 Musculoskeletal Conditions as a Public Health Concern

-Public health authorities play an essential role in educating the public and healthcare professionals on the impact of MSK conditions.
+Public health authorities play an essential role in educating the public and healthcare professionals on the impact of musculoskeletal conditions.
 Public health initiatives can also help to promote access to evidence-based approaches to prevention and treatment, including where socio-economic barriers exist.

-The Canadian Chiropractic Association supports public health initiatives that recognize the burden of MSK conditions as a public health concern.
+The Canadian Chiropractic Association supports public health initiatives that recognize the burden of musculoskeletal conditions as a public health concern.
 Canada’s chiropractors are committed to improving the health of Canadians by promoting prevention, early intervention, and community-based programs that enhance the health of our population.